wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-04-a-faster-bbc-news.md

 ## What's next?

-We consider this new front page to be an MVP, and we will be changing it considerably over the next several months.<!--more-->
+The version of the front page we're rolling out is an MVP, a _phase one_.
+We will be changing it considerably over the next several months.
+Here's an idea of what you can expect to see:<!--more-->

-### Performance
+### Performance improvements

 While we have managed to improve the performance of the front page considerably, there is still a lot of work to do: